rcbops/rpc-openstack/README.md

 # Upgrading

-To run an upgrade of an existing os-ansible-deployment installation:
+To run an upgrade of an existing openstack-ansible installation:

 1. Run`scripts/upgrade.sh`.